 In the 17th century, a house was constructed, extending the bawn for some metres in the north direction.
 The castle is adjacent to two ancient tombs in Castlederg Village: Druid’s Altar and Todd’s Den.

-The remaining parts of the original O’Donnell tower house with its thatched roof, which dates back to the 15th century, were unearthed in 1991.
+The remaining parts of the original O’Donnell tower house, with its thatched roof dating back to the 15th century, were unearthed in 1991.
 Human bones were also found outside the north entrance, which dates back to the early 17th century.

-In 1883, a tramway was established to link Castlederg Village with Victoria Bridge.
-A railway station was inaugurated in Castlederg Village in July 1884 and was finally closed in April 1933.
+A tramway was established in 1883 to link Castlederg Village with Victoria Bridge.
+A railway station was inaugurated in Castlederg Village in July 1884 and finally closed in April 1933.

 The Geographical Makeup of Castlederg Village